polymorphic92/PD-workflow/PITCHME.md

 * Why do you use this Application
 * What do you like about this Application
 * What do you dislike about this Application

+Note:
+I use a lot of different methods to mange software

 +++
 ### Package manager